SamirHendawy/Medical-Insurance-Cost/README.md

 > - 7.2.1 Random Forest Hyperparameter Tuning Using RandomSearch.
 > - 8.
 Create a Scatter Plot with a Regression Line.

+### Conclusion
+Age :
+- in the data range from 14 to 64
+- the high density of people in range 18 to 23 bmi :
+- the mean of bmi = 31
+- Normal weight: 17.0%
+- Overweight: 82.0%